Solved Problem on Cauchy-Riemann Equations

 Condition 3: The function w does not satisfy the Cauchy-Riemann Equations.

-The function w and the derivatives are continuous, but the function does not satisfy Cauchy-Riemann Equations, the function is not analytic in the complex plane.
+The function w is continuous, the derivatives are continuous, but the function does not satisfy Cauchy-Riemann Equations.

-The Cauchy-Riemann Equations are not satisfiedm but in the first condition, if we do
+The Cauchy-Riemann Equations are not satisfied, but if in the equation (V), we do

 will only be true, if